America's Deep South

 Celebrate the long history of great American music on this fascinating tour across the Deep South - from Nashville, home of Country, to the Blues, Soul and Rock 'n' Roll of Memphis and the jazz of New Orleans.

 Begin your exploration of the American Deep South with an outbound flight to Atlanta, transferring to your overnight hotel on arrival.

 Your first full day in the United States begins with a visit to the Martin Luther King Center.
 One of Atlanta's most famous sons, the Center provides a fascinating insight into the Civil Rights leader and the political repercussions of his famous movement in 20th century America.
 You also visit Ebenezer Baptist Church, where both King and his father were pastors.
 You then depart for nearby Chattanooga by coach.

 Upon arrival in Chattanooga, transfer to the Tennessee Valley Railway Museum for an insight into the long and grand history of the great American railroad aboard a 'rolling museum'.
 The locomotive gives an insight into the history of the American railroad through the ages.
 Later, continue to your hotel, where you spend the night.

 This morning, begin your journey to Nashville by coach.
 Along the way, you take a detour to the Jack Daniel's Distillery for a tour and a look at how this iconic beverage is made.
-From there, continue on your journey towards Nashville, arriving in late afternoon and check into the Holiday Inn Express Downtown, which boasts an enviable location right in the heart of Nashville.
+From there, continue on your journey towards Nashville, arriving late afternoon, and check into the Gaylord Opryland Hotel.

 Depart for Memphis today, and transfer to your hotel for a two night stay.
 Tonight, you may like to visit one of the popular live music venues around the city.
 Beale Street's music scene draws the crowds in and it was here that the Delta Blues artists of the 20th century found a home before moving on to influence the world's musical tastes.